christophermontero/dockerizeme/README.md

 ## Port mappings

-When the program ask you for map ports just add them in this way
+When prompted for port mappings, use the following format:

 **shell**

 ```
-8080:8080,...,so on
+8080:8080,... (add more as needed)
 ```

 ## Environment variables

-When the program ask you for env variables just add them in this way
+When prompted for environment variables, use the following format:

 **shell**

 ```
-ROOT_PASSWORD=mypassword,...,so on
+VAR_NAME=value,... (add more as needed)
 ```

 ## Volumes

-If you want attach some volume to container just type yes when the program ask you and it will be located in `$HOME/docker-vol/image-name`
+If you want to attach volume to the container, type 'yes' when prompted, and it will be located in `$HOME/docker-vol/image-name`

+## Prebuilt containers

 # Comments